Wang Yangming — Great Philosopher of Neo Confucianism, Founder of School of Mind, and General of Invincible

 His father became tired of his weird behaviors, so he found a wife for Wang Yangming and commanded him to participate in the Imperial Examination, which Yangming not only passed but obtained an excellent score.

-After being informed that Liu already sent some assassins to ambush him, Wang Yangming left a will, threw his clothes and shoes into a lake to fake his death, which completely fooled the assassins, and then escaped.
+After being informed that Liu had sent some assassins to ambush him, Wang Yangming left a will, threw his clothes and shoes into a lake to fake his death, which completely fooled the killers, and then escaped.

-He secretly told his father that he was still alive, then he went to the place he was demoted to, a small post house in the middle of nowhere, with severe climates and horrible natural environments, where he had to build his own house and do many physical labors.
+He secretly told his father that he was still alive.
+He went to the place he was demoted to, a small post house in the middle of nowhere, with severe climates and horrible natural environments, where he had to build his own home and do many physical labors.

 Then he established a school to teach nearby people to read and write.

-During this period, the School of Mind was comprehended and established in that desolate place.
+The School of Mind was comprehended and established in that desolate place during this period.

 Cave that Wang Yangming Used to Live During This Period — Xiuwen County, Guizhou Province